Sophie Clarke

 Notable Cases

-Examples of Sophie’s work include:
+Examples of Sophie’s cases include:

 Homicide